 After the claustrophobia of the bar and the people within, the beach did my breathing for me, long draws in and out of air that had not been touched with the exhaust of a million cars, the grease of a thousand fast food joints or the vomit from smokestacks.
 The sky spread out over my head like a silk sheet thrown over us to protect us from the vile weather of the last few days.
 My feet sank into the yielding sands, and when L the consummate beachcomber, found a length of blue plastic rope that had been washed ashore from some ship long at sea.
 She wrung laughter from our lips and our bellies, laughter that was long waited for and was a greater relief than I could have thought possible, L skipped and ran, tied the rope to her legs and mine as we made our way up the beach toward the next shelf of limestone that stood kissing the sea.
 Earlier I had rolled a joint and we had decided to smoke it at the point where M swam as a child, a flat outcropping surrounded by clear green water, of a type that I had not seen since the east coast of Africa, Mombassa.
 Deep and clear, you could easily see why she swam here as a child, you could make out the shape and depth of the few rocks that resided beneath the surface.
 This was a place that you could swim and dive, even having no familiarity with the water.
 It was all spelt out to you by a forgiving sea.
 I crouched on the rock and brought the joint to my lips, inhaling deeply, holding it for a second and letting the exhaled smoke form dragons that danced in front of the racing clouds.
 We talked of the past, of childhood, of the future, behind us still in view, the rise of the graveyard, I felt sure that inside we were watched warmly by W and all his kin.
 L, grew focused and began to climb the little inclines of limestone that surrounded us, I left her to it, standing a little behind so that if she slipped all that would happen to her would be a grazed knee, or a cut hand.
 She postured like Hillary on his ascent of Everest, four-year-old fingers digging into the crevices that presented themselves like presents to her, and made it up to the top without much effort.
 This gave her renewed confidence, and every sandy dune, every rock, was fair game for her new adventures.

-During my time thus far on the Island, I had not the time to explore, and to the West, at the zenith of the islands height, there perched a small castle, castle O’Conner, which some (insert number) hundred years ago had been built by a war like clan, who subjugated the island while fleeing its enemies in Scotland.
+During my time thus far on the Island, I had not the time to explore, and to the West, at the zenith of the islands height, there perched a small castle, castle O'Connor, some six hundred years ago had been built by a war like clan, who subjugated the island while fleeing its enemies in Scotland.
 And now it rose gently ahead of us.
 We decided to take the risk that L would grow tired, and move towards it.
 M, though she spends at least a week on the island every few months, had not climbed to the castle for three years, and this, was as good an opportunity as any we surmised.

 We had left the beach and been walking for no more than three minutes, when L, tired from her climbing, began to cry with no warning.
 I bent down and whispered gently in her ear that she could "drive" me up to the top if she wished.
 She agreed and I put my hands under her arms and lifted her to my shoulders where she sat, and I walked.
 It was some minutes before I realized that I had grossly misjudged the distance that we had to walk to the castle, easy enough since I had never been there.
 L though she is four, over a distance, and up hill can gradually become quite heavy.
 In addition the incline was also much steeper than I expected, and any conversation I was capable of stopped and was replaced by regular breathing within about seven or eight minutes.
 M talked to L as she realized that I was concentrating on other matters, L seemed content enough, bobbing and talking, bobbing and talking.
 Even with running four miles three times a week I was sweating, M took my hat off and the walk grew easier.
 Again I was in that place where the next breath, the next step was all that mattered, dogs could nip and bark at my heels, the rain could fall again, walls could collapse, and all I would hear would be my breath, in, out, in, out, in, out...until finally the castle was reached.
 Or at least the wall that surrounded it, I raised L over my head and lowered her to the ground.
 Taking off my coat, and jumper, leaving only a t-shirt, I walked with them, into the castle grounds.